 Hot-chamber, or “gooseneck,” die casting is the most popular method.
 “Gooseneck” describes the shape of the metal feed system that delivers molten metal to the die mold.
 Manufacturers use cold-chamber die casting to limit machine corrosion.
 This method involves ladling molten metal into the injection system instead.
 In each of these methods, the process is similar to plastic injection molding where the steel tool is closed and the part material flows into the mold cavity to harden in the form of the part.
 Once hardened, the tool opens up and the part is either dropped mechanically or manually removed.

 Die casting manufacturers often specialize in individual materials, including aluminum, zinc, or magnesium.
 This is because the feedstock is molten metal juxtaposed to the dedicated die casting machine.
 Roughly 80% of die-casted parts are made of aluminum.
 Zinc alloy, another low-melting temperature metal, is also a common material used in die casting.

 Die-casted parts are versatile.
 They are strong and resistant to high temperatures.
 They also feature smooth or textured surfaces.
+Die casting favors high production volumes, where it typically can outcompete CNC and investment casting.
 This supports a wide range of paints, plating, and finishes.
 Still, die casting is ideal for use with high-impact, high-stress equipment where strength is essential.